Battery Safety: E-cigarettes

 should SHALL be safely encased, taped, covered, transported and handled in a safe manner.
 If batteries are damaged, do not throw them in the trash.
 They shall be disposed of properly according to your local laws and ordinances.

 With ANY device, battery charging is important, do not mix chargers or batteries and do not leave them unattended.
 Keep the correct charging device with the correct batteries.
 Follow the manufacturer instructions.

-From the FDA graphic above, I have a feeling the vaping community is far ahead of safety than (governnments) will ever be.
+From the FDA graphic above, I have a feeling the vaping community is far ahead of safety than (governments) will ever be.
+Technology and innovation are restricted by the FDA deeming rules.
 Honestly, there’s no excuse for accidents.
-With forums, facebook groups and word of mouth, the problem exists, but is rare.
+With forums, facebook groups and word of mouth, the problem exists but is rare.

 The National Fire Protection Association (NFPA):